DS-100/debugging-guide/regex/regex.md

 jupyter: python3
 ---

-RegEx syntax can be incredibly confusing, so we highly encourage to use sources like the Data 100 Exam reference sheet, which you can find in the "Exam Resources" section in our [Resources page](https://ds100.org/sp24/resources/) or websites like [regex101.com](https://regex101.com/) to help build your understanding.
+RegEx syntax can be incredibly confusing, so we highly encourage using sources like the Data 100 Exam reference sheet, which you can find in the "Exam Resources" section on our [Resources page](https://ds100.org/sp24/resources/) or websites like [regex101.com](https://regex101.com/) to help build your understanding.

 ## How to Interpret regex101